Occupational Health And Safety (OHS) Prosecutions

 - Demonstrations of remorse by the offender

-OH&S matters are prosecuted in a very similar manner to criminal matters in Victoria.
-We are experienced in defending both individuals and companies who have been charges by WorkSafe, and are able to act and negotiate on your behalf to obtain the best result possible.
+OHS matters are prosecuted in a very similar manner to criminal matters in Victoria.
+Anthony Isaacs is experienced in defending both individuals and companies who have been charged by WorkSafe, and are able to act and negotiate on your behalf to obtain the best result possible.

 There are many issues which can arise in WorkSafe prosecution.
-Some of questions for example might include:
+Some questions for example might include:

-- What are current trade practices and do they have any impact?
+- What are the current trade practices and do they have any impact?

 - Who is in control of a worksite?